 Ski 4 Kids Day is a festive winter day full of events for children aged 1-14.
 This fun day co-hosted by NSAA and Anchorage Parks and Recreation Department includes a 3 km race, a short storybook trail, an obstacle course, and a lemon drop biathlon.
-Kids will have opportunities to try snowshoeing, sit skiing, orienteering, and skijoring.
+Kids will have opportunities to try snowshoeing, sit skiing, and orienteering.
 Representatives from our local Ski Jumping and Speed-skating Clubs will also have information and demonstrations in the chalet.
 This Healthy Futures event hopes to expose and excite kids about winter outdoor sports and to promote fitness for Anchorage area youth.

 Proceeds from this event directly benefits kids!
 Funds raised go toward purchasing ski equipment for the Anchorage Parks and Recreation’s Ski Outreach Program, a NSAA grant program that provides ski equipment to schools and youth organizations, and to the new NSAA Ski 4 School-kids Program.